ideonate/jhsingle-native-proxy/README.md

 ## Changelog

+### v0.6.0 released 20 Nov 2020

+- Displays INFO level logs by default, which includes output of the subprocess (turn off with --no-logs)
+- Different handling of branch checkout when using git repo source

 ### v0.5.6 released 18 Sep 2020

 - Always convert presentation_path to an absolute path (based on CWD) before passing to the sub-command.